gabrielsantello/data-engineering-roadmap/bootcamp/class01/README.md

-# CLASS 01
+# Python Basics

-## Project Name: Bootcamp

 ![Python Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/300px-Python-logo-notext.svg.png)

 ### Description
-The **Awesome Python Toolbox** is a collection of handy Python utilities and examples.
+It's a collection of handy Python utilities and examples.
 Whether you're a beginner or an experienced developer, this project aims to simplify your Python journey.

 ### Table of Contents
 1. [Installation](#installation)